opnsh/TwitchToText-transcription/README.md

 TwitchToText - transcription
 ====================================

 TwitchToText is a tool that allows you to transcribe a Twitch live stream.
 It uses the `faster_whisper` transcription template for audio-to-text conversion.
-Make sure you have installed the modules listed in the `requirements.txt` file before running the script.
+Make sure you have installed the modules listed in the `requirements.txt` file and install streamlink before running the script.

 Installation instructions :
 -----------------------------